DaymudeLab/assembly-theory-JOSS/paper.md

 `ORCA` includes test and benchmark suites for software validation and performance evaluation, respectively.
 Both suites are backed by curated reference datasets representing different classes of molecules, arranged roughly in order of increasing molecular size and complexity:

-- `gdb13_1201`: 1,201 small, organic molecular structures sampled from GDB-13, a database of enumerated chemical structures containing Carbon, Hydrogen, Nitrogen, Oxygen, Sulfur, and Chlorine that are constrained only by valence rules and quantum mechanics but may not be chemically stable or synthesizable `[@Reymond2015-chemicalspace]`.
+- `gdb13_1201`: 1,201 small, organic molecular structures sampled from GDB-13, a database of enumerated chemical structures containing Carbon, Hydrogen, Nitrogen, Oxygen, Sulfur, and Chlorine that are constrained only by valence rules and quantum mechanics but may not be chemically stable or synthesizable [@Reymond2015-chemicalspace].
-Our sample includes all XX molecules in GDB-13 with XX&ndash;XX heavy atoms and 200 randomly sampled molecules for each number of heavy atoms between XX and XX.
+Our sample includes all 201 molecules in GDB-13 with 4&ndash;5 heavy atoms and 200 randomly sampled molecules for each number of heavy atoms from 6&ndash;10.
-These data contain molecules with assembly indices between XX&ndash;XX.
+These molecules' MA range from 2&ndash;9.
-- `gdb17_800`: 800 organic molecular structures sampled from the larger GDB-17 database, which includes additional nuclei beyond GDB-13, such as the halogens Flourine and Iodine `[@Reymond2015-chemicalspace]`.
+- `gdb17_800`: 800 organic molecular structures sampled from the larger GDB-17 database, which includes additional nuclei beyond GDB-13 such as the halogens Flourine and Iodine [@Reymond2015-chemicalspace].
 Compared to GDB-13, these molecules are typically larger and represent more structural diversity.
-Our sample includes **TODO** explain heavy atoms/distribution.
+Our sample includes 200 randomly sampled molecules for each number of heavy atoms from 14&ndash;17.
-These data contain molecules with assembly indices between XX&ndash;XX.
+These molecules' MA range from 5&ndash;15.
-- `coconut_50`: 50 natural products sampled from the COCONUT database `[@Sorokina2021-coconutonline]`.
+- `coconut_200`: 200 natural products sampled from the COCONUT database [@Sorokina2021-coconutonline].
 Natural products (or secondary metabolites) are a rich source of evolved chemical complexity, often exhibiting drug-like properties.
 We selected XX ...
 [Get info from Olivia]
-Subsets of this database were used to benchmark recent algorithmic progress in `[@Seet2024-rapidcomputation]`.
+Subsets of this database were used to benchmark recent algorithmic progress in [@Seet2024-rapidcomputation].
-These data contain molecules with assembly indices between XX&ndash;XX.
+These molecules' assembly indices range from XX&ndash;XX.

 We curated these reference datasets for their structural diversity and approachable runtime on commodity hardware.
-Larger, more complicated datasets can be easily added as needed.
+Larger, more demanding datasets can be easily added as needed.

 The `ORCA` test suite contains unit tests validating internal functionality and database tests checking the calculation of correct assembly indices for all molecules in any of our reference datasets.
 Each reference dataset contains an `ma-index.csv` file with ground truth assembly indices.